michaelbui99/async-generator-streams/README.md

 main();

-` Returns:
+` prints:
     [
     'Do something nice for someone I care about', 'Memorize the fifty states and their capitals', 'Watch a classic movie',
     'Contribute code or a monetary donation to an open-source software project', "Solve a Rubik's cube",
     'Bake pastries for me and neighbor',
     'Go see a Broadway production',
     'Write a thank you letter to an influential person in my life', 'Invite some friends over for a game night',
     'Have a football scrimmage with some friends'
     ]
 `;
 ```